syedhassaanahmed/syedhassaanahmed/README.md

 - As a manager/lead, if things go well, give your team the credit.
 If things go sideways, take the blame yourself.
 - Always keep learning.
 Teach yourself multiple ways of solving the same problem.
 - The term *best practices* is relative.
-Best practices constantly change over time.
+Best practices constantly evolve over time.
 Brace yourself to unlearn and re-learn.
 - People over processes.
 - New systems are best designed by a small number of minds, not committees.
 - Judge people on their contributions, not on how confident they seem.